fayaz-dev/dcs/README.md

 - **CLI Tool**: Fetch submissions from dev.to using the Forem API
 - **Beautiful Web Interface**: Browse submissions with sorting and search functionality
+- **Auto-refresh**: Web app automatically updates when new data is fetched or removed
 - **Responsive Design**: Works great on desktop and mobile devices
+- **Safe Operations**: Automatic backups when removing tags
 - **Modern Tech Stack**: Built with React, TypeScript, and Vite

 ## Technologies Used